WenqinSHAO/rtt/docs/path_analysis.md

 RIPE Atlas uses Paris-traceroute in built-in traceroute.
 In order to discover the IP path diversity, it uses rotating Paris IDs from 0 to 15, incremented by 1 each time.
 This design has two major consequences in detecting IP-leve path changes:

-1. Challenges: two neighbouring traceroute could naturally report two different IP paths due to load-balancing;
+1. Challenge: two neighbouring traceroute could naturally report two different IP paths due to load-balancing;
 however that doesn't mean that any change in IP forwarding has ever taken place.
-2. Benefits: it enlarges the chances of detecting changes in IP forwarding.
-If traceroute is locked on one single Paris ID, it is possible that certain change alters the path taken by the Paris IDs not used in the measurements, thus resulting false negative.
+2. Benefit: it enlarges the chances of detecting changes in IP forwarding.
+If traceroute is locked on one single Paris ID, it is possible that certain change alters only the path taken by the Paris IDs not used in the measurements, resulting false negative.

 In order to detect IP path change not due to load balancing, we introduce the notion of IP Forwarding Pattern (IFP).
 Instead of detecting changes in bare IP path, we detect changes in IFP.
 It is defined as the ensemble mapping relationship between all possible Paris IDs and IP paths taken.
-More formally for a case with 4 different Paris ID:
+More formally for a case with 4 different Paris ID from 0 to 3:
 ```
 IpForwardingPattern({0:IpPath, 1:IpPath, 2:IpPath, 3:IpPath})
 ```
 Two IFP conflict with each other/differ when there is at least one Paris ID satisfying both requirements:

 1. both IFP have defined IP path for this Paris ID, i.e. the IP path is not None/empty;
 2. the two IP paths are different, in the sense that any hop is different or hop sequence is different etc.